Submit Article

 What Were the Facts of This Case?

-After the Respondent approached her with some friends and they chatted, the victim went to the toilet.
-When she returned, the Respondent approached her again and began hugging and kissing her on the lips.
-The Respondent then carried the victim to a stairwell, closed the door, turned her to face the wall, and penetrated her while she was bending down.
-The Respondent did not wear a condom.
-He stopped when he heard a noise, and the two of them dressed and left the stairwell together.
+After kissing, the respondent carried the victim to a stairwell, closed the door, and turned her to face the wall.
+He then penetrated her while she was bending down.
+The respondent did not wear a condom.
+He stopped when he heard a noise, and the two of them then dressed and left the stairwell.
+The incident was not reported immediately; it was reported approximately two months later.

 How Did the Court Analyse the Issues?